-- 1) We propose a network-and-pose semi-supervised training strategy that optimizes both the detection model and 6DoF camera pose.
-This method significantly reduces the workload of pose calibration and data annotation. - 2) The proposed method utilizes only one moving camera and takes the well-associated detection results fixed on the rigid target as visual landmarks for 6DoF pose estimation.
-Our method does not rely on multi-camera synchronization, calibration, or video flow tracking. - 3) We apply the proposed method to real-world robot tasks, i.e. aerial pursuit and mobile robot formation, to prove the effectiveness and practicality of our method.
+1) We propose a network-and-pose semi-supervised training strategy that optimizes both the detection model and 6DoF camera pose.
+This method significantly reduces the workload of pose calibration and data annotation.

+2) The proposed method utilizes only one moving camera and takes the well-associated detection results fixed on the rigid target as visual landmarks for 6DoF pose estimation.
+Our method does not rely on multi-camera synchronization, calibration, or video flow tracking.

+3) We apply the proposed method to real-world robot tasks, i.e. aerial pursuit and mobile robot formation, to prove

-1College of Computer Science and Technology at Zhejiang University, Hangzhou, China. likai@westlake.edu.cn
+1College of Computer Science and Technology at Zhejiang University, Hangzhou, China.

-2School of Engineering at Westlake University, Hangzhou, China. {zhangyin, zhaoshiyu}@westlake.edu.cn
+2WINDY Lab, School of Engineering at Westlake University, Hangzhou, China. {likai,zhangyin, zhaoshiyu}@westlake.edu.cn

-3 https://github.com/WestlakeIntelligentRobotics/semi-super-skp
+3 Project homepage: https://github.com/WindyLab/semi-super-skp.
+This work was supported by the STI 2030-Major Projects (Grant No. 2022ZD0208800).